FEHCom

 There is an ongoing discussion, how to verify that a particular email sender (originator) is authorized to use a specific MTA (Mail Transfer Agent):

-are the most prominent candidates, though only SPF is deployed more commonly.
+are the most prominent candidates, though only DKIM is deployed more commonly.

 However, in any case, the burden to verify the sender is put on the recipient MTA's shoulder.